 Funding Limits For fiscal year 2022-2023, approximately \$179.7 million in grant funds and approximately \$3 million in loan funds is available for WRFP construction projects.
 The State Water Board also has authority to commit approximately \$19 million in planning grants.
 The projects on the Fundable List that appear to be eligible for these funds are requesting in excess of \$51 million.
-Therefore, the Division of Financial Assistance (DFA) anticipates that all available WRFP grant and loan funds can and will be committed by June 30, 2022, with a combination of eligible water recycling projects on the Fundable List. - A planning grant can cover 50 percent of the eligible planning costs up to a maximum grant amount of \$500,000.
-(This is a proposed amount in the draft 2022-2023 CWSRF IUP and has not yet been approved by the State Water Board.
-The current planning grant maximum is \$150,000.) - A construction grant can cover 35 percent of construction costs up to a maximum grant amount of \$15,000,000.
-(This is a proposed amount in the draft 2022-2023 CWSRF IUP and has not yet been approved by the State Water Board.
-The current construction grant amount is \$5,000,000.) - A construction loan will cover 50 percent of the total eligible project cost.
+California State Water Resources Control Board Therefore, the Division of Financial Assistance (DFA) anticipates that all available WRFP grant and loan funds can and will be committed by June 30, 2023, with a combination of eligible water recycling projects on the Fundable List. - A planning grant can cover 50 percent of the eligible planning costs up to a maximum grant amount of \$500,000. - A construction grant can cover 35 percent of construction costs up to a maximum grant amount of \$15,000,000. - A construction loan will cover 50 percent of the total eligible project cost.
 A project must be on the fundable list to receive financing.
 Placement of an application on the fundable list does not guarantee financing.
 A financing agreement will be executed for a project on the fundable list only if the application meets all applicable eligibility requirements.
 The State Water Board will sort and rank projects from highest priority score to lowest priority score for potential placement on the fundable list.
 Terms/Dates Applications are accepted continuously.
-The application for readiness scoring ended on December 31, 2021.
-The schedule for IUP development for fiscal year 2022-2023 is: - October 3, 2022 State Water Board adoption of fiscal year 2022-2023 IUP including the fundable project list.
-(This is the estimated date for the draft 2022-2023 CWSRF IUP to be presented to the State Water Board for approval.) - October 4, 2022 2022-2023 IUP Implementation.
-The schedule for IUP development for fiscal year 2023-2024 is: - December 31, 2022 Deadline for scoring consideration for the 2023-2024 IUP including the fundable list. - June 15, 2023 State Water Board adoption of fiscal year 2023-2024 IUP including the fundable project list. - July 1, 2023 2023-2024 IUP Implementation.
-Program Contact Sunny Kals 916-324-8404 Sandeep.Kals@waterboards.ca.gov Website www.waterboards.ca.gov/water\issues/programs/grants\loans/water\recycling/ Groundwater: Site Cleanup Subaccount Program (SCAP) Type Grant Purpose SCAP issues grants for projects that remediate the harm or threat of harm to human health, safety, or the environment caused by existing or threatened surface water or groundwater contamination.
+The application for readiness scoring ended on December 31, 2022.
+The schedule for IUP development for fiscal year 2023-2024 is: - June 15, 2023 State Water Board adoption of fiscal year 2023-2024 IUP including the fundable project list. - July 1, 2023 2023-2024 IUP Implementation.
+The schedule for IUP development for fiscal year 2024-2025 is: - December 31, 2023 Deadline for scoring consideration for the 2023-2024 IUP including the fundable list. - June 15, 2024 State Water Board adoption of fiscal year 2024-2025 IUP including the fundable project list. - July 1, 2024 2024-2025 IUP Implementation.
+Program Contact Sunny Kals 916-324-8404 Sandeep.Kals@waterboards.ca.gov Website www.waterboards.ca.gov/water issues/programs/grants loans/water recycling/ Groundwater: Site Cleanup Subaccount Program (SCAP) Type Grant Purpose SCAP issues grants for projects that remediate the harm or threat of harm to human health, safety, or the environment caused by existing or threatened surface water or groundwater contamination.
 Eligibility Requirements Applicants with eligible projects.